puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### Uniconfig, synchronizing applied configuration from network

-Flow of synchronizing / updating applied configuration from the network device.
+Flow for synchronizing/updating an applied configuration from a network device.
-Especially useful when configuration is changed in the network directly (outside of Uniconfig).
+This is useful especially when the configuration is changed in the network directly (outside of Uniconfig).
-Once configuration is synchronized, those direct changes can be accepted or reverted in Uniconfig.
+Once the configuration is synchronized, those direct changes can be accepted or reverted in Uniconfig.

-There is more information on this flow present in [Sync from network](../../uniconfig-operations/uniconfig-node-manager/rpc_sync-from-network).
+For more information on this flow, see [Sync from network](../../uniconfig-operations/uniconfig-node-manager/rpc_sync-from-network).

-1. User sends HTTP GET REST request into Uniconfig
+1. The user sends an HTTP GET REST request to Uniconfig.
-    * URL specifies Uniconfig defined sync-from-network RPC
+    * URL specifies Uniconfig defined sync-from-network RPC.
-    * Payload needs to specify a list of devices to be synchronized
+    * Payload must specify a list of devices to be synchronized.
-3. An ad hoc uniconfig transaction is started
+3. An ad-hoc uniconfig transaction is started.
-    * Transactions can be started automatically by Uniconfig or controlled by the user
+    * Transactions can be started automatically by Uniconfig or controlled by the user.
-    * More information about transactions: [Build and commit mode](../../uniconfig-operations/build-and-commit-model) or [Immediate commit model](../../uniconfig-operations/immediate-commit-model)
+    * For more information about transactions, see [Build and commit mode](../../uniconfig-operations/build-and-commit-model) or [Immediate commit model](../../uniconfig-operations/immediate-commit-model).
-3. Restconf invokes an asynchronous RPC in Uniconfig core, but blocks until it completes
+3. Restconf invokes an asynchronous RPC in Uniconfig core, but blocks until it completes.
-5. Uniconfig core performs direct from device configuration data read flows for each device in parallel
+5. Uniconfig core performs direct from device configuration data read flows for each device in parallel.
-    * Uniconfig has a mechanism to verify whether a device is out of sync based on last commit timestamp and only if out of sync, perform full configuration read
+    * Uniconfig has a mechanism to verify whether a device is out of sync based on the last commit timestamp.
+A full configuration is performed only if out of sync.
-6. Uniconfig core stores new configuration in the applied configuration cache and in the database
+6. Uniconfig core stores the new configuration in the applied configuration cache and in the database.
-6. Restconf receives success or failed response from Uniconfig core and maps it to appropriate status code and response
+6. Restconf receives a success or failed response from Uniconfig core and maps it to the appropriate status code and response.
-7. Ad hoc transaction is committed
+7. The ad-hoc transaction is committed.

 ***Restconf example:***

-To synchronize 2 devices from the network.
+To synchronize two devices from the network:
 ```
 POST http://localhost:8181/rests/operations/uniconfig-manager:sync-from-network